 PandaX: Particle and Astrophysical Xenon Experiments

 PandaX-II is a dark matter direct detection experiment equipped with a half-ton scale dual-phase time projection chamber (TPC), operated in CJPL between Oct.
 2014 and June 2019.
 In 2016 and 2017, PandaX-II produced the world leading constraints to dark matter-nucleon interactions.
-See a list of scientific publications here.

 News